 Diet and Depression

-thinks omega-3's might explain why the rate of depression is rising in the
+Joseph Hibbeln, MD, a psychiatrist at the National Institute of Health, thinks omega-3s might explain why the rate of depression is rising in the United States.

 Supplement or Go Fish

 But just how to mend that situation remains controversial.
 Omega-3s might worsen some chronic illnesses.
 (Check with a doctor if you have such a condition before starting to take supplements.)
 The Food and Drug Administration is now considering what quantity of omega-3s to recommend; currently it has no recommendation but classifies three grams per day as "safe."

 Though Stoll gave patients 10 grams of fish oil a day for his study, he advises starting with lower doses.
 He believes that packaged fish oil supplements are the easiest -- and possibly safest -- way to increase omega-3 levels.